petrobras/waid/README.md

 # Jupyter Notebooks (Python)

-# Jupyter Notebooks (Python)

-To illustrate the potential of the dataset, a Jupyter notebook ```plot_segment_acoustic_image.ipynb`` is provided showing the basic handling of the image log data and an application for image segmentation based on amplitude value tresholds.
+To illustrate the potential of the dataset, a Jupyter notebook ```plot_segment_acoustic_image.ipynb``` is provided showing the basic handling of the image log data and an application for image segmentation based on amplitude value tresholds.

+# Published work using WAID data

+In this section we aim to include an updated list of published papers (from journals or conferences) or other academic/technical works that have used data from this database

+* Rewbenio A. Frota, Marley M. B. R. Vellasco, Guilherme A. Barreto and Candida M. de Jesus, "Heteroassociative Mapping with Self-Organizing Maps for Probabilistic Multi-output Prediction", 2024 International Joint Conference on Neural Networks (IJCNN), Yokohama, Japan, 2024, pp. 1-6, [DOI: 10.1109/IJCNN60899.2024.10650225](https://doi.org/10.1109/IJCNN60899.2024.10650225).
+* Frota, Rewbenio A., Barreto, G.A., Vellasco, Marley M.B.R., de Jesus, Candida M. (2024).
+"New Cloth Unto an Old Garment: SOM for Regeneration Learning".
+In: Villmann, T., Kaden, M., Geweniger, T., Schleif, FM. (eds) Advances in Self-Organizing Maps, Learning Vector Quantization, Interpretable Machine Learning, and Beyond.
+WSOM+ 2024.
+Lecture Notes in Networks and Systems, vol 1087.
+Springer, Cham.
+[DOI: 10.1007/978-3-031-67159-3_1](https://doi.org/10.1007/978-3-031-67159-3_1)